oceanprotocol/pdr-web/resources/terms.md

 **3.2**    Predictions submitted are stored and computed privately on-chain.
 Ocean does not store any information.

-**3.3**    Transactions that take place on the Predictoor Stack are managed and confirmed via the Oasis blockchain.
-Your wallet public address will be made publicly visible whenever you engage in a transaction on the Predictoor Stack.
+**3.3**    Transactions that take place on the Predictoor Portal are managed and confirmed via the Oasis blockchain.
+Your wallet public address will be made publicly visible whenever you engage in a transaction on the Predictoor Portal.

 **3.4**    We neither own nor control MetaMask, Coinbase, Celr, Google Chrome, the Oasis network, or any other third parties site, product, or service that you might access, visit, or use for the purpose of enabling you to use the various features of the Predictoor Stack.
 We will not be liable for the acts or omissions of any such third parties, nor will we be liable for any damage that you may suffer as a result of your transactions or any other interaction with any such third parties.